OnePointSixOneEight/typist/README.md

 ### Finally, for GNU _Gtypist_ maintainers...

-I emailed you about this effort, but got no response.
-Nevertheless, if there is anything at all you wish to extract from this source base and work into GNU _Gtypist_, you are of course more than welcome to do so.
+If there is anything at all you wish to extract from this source base and work into GNU _Gtypist_, you are of course more than welcome to do so.

 Some parts will probably be hard to port without considerable surgery to _Gtypist_, but a few others look like they might be relatively straightforward to fold in.
 Feel free to